joeyszn/halofystudios/README.md

-Website and respective files belongs to Rosebel Peace.
+The website and respective files belong to Halofy Studios TM.